Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 Functioning Principle
 ~~~~~~~~~~~~~~~~~~~~~

-Typically, the MS unit attaches to the drum via a stub shaft beyond the
+Typically, the MS Unit attaches to the drum via a stub shaft beyond the
 bearing and torque is restrained via a torque arm.
 This arrangement is
 shown in Figure 1.5.1-1.